Pylons/pyramid/docs/index.rst

 (roughly 40K lines of Python code) built on top of :mod:`repoze.bfg` and other Repoze software.
-It is an open source web system for collaboration, organizational intranets, and knowledge management, It provides facilities for wikis, files, calendars, manuals, searching, tagging, commenting, and file uploads.
+It is an open source web system for collaboration, organizational intranets, and knowledge management, It provides facilities for wikis, calendars, manuals, searching, tagging, commenting, and file uploads.
 See the `KARL site
 <http://karlproject.org>`_ for download and installation details.

 Support and Development